Automating Repetitive Tasks with Cron Jobs

 crontab -e

-2. Add your cron job line using the format above.
+2. Add your cron job:

-To view your current list of scheduled jobs:
+To view scheduled jobs:

 crontab -l